 What does it mean to walk with God?
 It simply means to have and enjoy an ongoing, active relationship with Him.
-Don't turn away from Him in order to do your own thing.
-Spend time with Him, reading His word; praising His truth and goodness and mercy; telling Him of your needs and your concerns for others; and also, perhaps most importantly, listening quietly for whatever He wants to say to you.
-You may never hear Him speak with an audible voice, but if you take the time and quiet yourself to listen, He will definitely speak His truth into your mind and heart.
+Don't turn away from Him in order to do our own thing.
+Spend time with Him, reading His word; praising His truth and goodness and mercy; telling Him of our needs and our concerns for others; and also, perhaps most importantly, listening quietly for whatever He wants to say to us.
+We may never hear Him speak with an audible voice, but if we will take the time and quiet ourselves and listen, He will very often speak His truth into our minds and our hearts.

 Jesus said to His disciples, "I will never leave you nor forsake you."
 God is saying the same thing to us.
 "You are very precious to me.
 Come, walk with me; don't turn away.
 Let me bless you with the gift of myself, my fellowship, my love."
-So says our God to each one of us.
+That is what our God is saying to each one of us.

 Do justice.
 Love mercy.
 Walk humbly with God.
 That's the good life that God intends for each of us.
 Can you do these three things?
 Yes, I believe that you can if you choose to.
 You'll make mistakes and commit sins that will need to be forgiven.
-But, even though God's word tells us to be perfect, I don't think He expects us to achieve that in this life.
+But, even though God's word tells us to be perfect, I don't think He expects us to achieve it in this life.
 Remember this: "My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous."
 (1 John 2:1) Also, And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.
 (Phil.
 1:6)